amitdesai03/postman-server/README.md

 Because of that you are required to install plugin in browser.
 With this postman in cloud application, you can avoid any installations.

-## How
-Postman cannot be easily migrated to an stand alone web application due to CORS(Cross-Origin Resource Sharing) limitations.
-So a http proxy is needed in between by pass CORS restrictions.
-All important aspects of postman are migrated as server side application.

 ## Environment
 - Java 1.7+
 - Tomcat 7+